lydianish/NL-Augmenter/nlaugmenter/transformations/all_caps_or_lowercase/README.md

-# Changing text to all capital or all lowercase letters
+# Changing text to all caps or all lowercase letters

 Author name: Lydia Nishimwe \
 Author email: lydia.nishimwe@inria.fr \